darentanDZ/darentanDZ.github.io/_posts/2017-10-12-Top-4-Things-You-Need-to-Know-from-Google-Event-2017.md

 ---
 layout: post
 title: Top 4 Things You Need to Know from Google Event 2017!
-description: Here are the Top 4 most interesting products from the announcements!
+description: Here are breakdown of the most interesting products announced by Google!
 published: true
 ---